Rain Barrel & Compost Bin Distribution Event

-Upcycle Products' Rain Barrel Features:The slideshow below highlights the major features of Upcycle Products' 55-gal rain barrels; however, if you are interested in viewing a rain barrel in person before placing an order, an Upcycle Products rain barrel is on permanent display in the 1st floor lobby of the Planning & Public Works building at 10 S Littler Ave.
+Rain Barrel Features:The slideshow below highlights the major features of a 55-gal rain barrel; however, if you are interested in viewing a rain barrel in person before placing an order, a rain barrel is on permanent display in the 1st floor lobby of the Planning & Public Works building at 10 S Littler Ave.

 Rain barrels are a simple, efficient, and low-cost method to reduce the amount of stormwater runoff leaving your property by collecting the water draining from your home's gutter system.
 The stored water can then be used to water your lawn and gardens, rinse garden tools, or even wash your car!
 Using a rain barrel during the summer months may also reduce your utility bill by easing your reliance on City water.